morgen-peschke/trans-factsheet/README.md

       depends on **whether they are likely to serve the patient's health interests** based on the **evidence available at the time of prescription**."_
     * **Hormone blockers are not new**
         * _"Since the mid 1990s, puberty delaying medications have been prescribed to some adolescents (not prepubertal children) with severe and persistent gender dysphoria, in cases in which such distress was aggravated by pubertal development."_
-        * _"The Royal College of Psychiatrists, in 1998, **recommended delaying puberty** in young adolescents who experienced  strong and persistent 'cross-sex  identification' and distress around the physical body that intensifies with the onset of puberty."_
+        * _"The Royal College of Psychiatrists, in 1998, **recommended delaying puberty** in young adolescents who experienced  strong and persistent ‘cross-sex  identification' and distress around the physical body that intensifies with the onset of puberty."_
-        * _"Puberty blockers are not 'novel' treatment.
+        * _"Puberty blockers are not ‘novel' treatment.
 They were **recommended by prominent bodies of medical opinion** in the UK and internationally over two decades ago, and have thus been part of standard medical treatment for many years."_
         * _"GnRHa has been used in the treatment of gender dysphoria** since the mid 1990s**, and their efficacy in